 How often you shock depends on how often you use your pool, and the climate you’re living in.
 We recommend shocking Intex pools every week, especially if you’re having a heat wave or heavy rains.
 Heat and excess water can knock your chlorine levels to sub-par levels pretty quickly.

-Use a pool shock with at least 70% available chlorine, and run your filtration system after you shock your pool.
+Use a pool shock with a decent amount of available chlorine, and run your filtration system after you shock your pool.
 The water might appear cloudy after you shock, but will clear as it’s filtered.

 The Importance of Proper Filtration

 You can think of your filtration system as your pool’s kidneys.
 If they don’t get a chance to work, all sorts of icky things can build up in a flash.
 Your filter pump circulates the water, evenly distributing sanitizer and other chemicals while cleaning the water.